PeerProducedResearch/best-practices/_pages/get-involved.md

 permalink: /get-involved
 comments: true
 ---
-# Get involved
+### Can I contribute to this website?
+Yes, you are cordially invited to do so!
+This project is open for reuse and participation, developed as part of the [Open Life Science mentoring program](https://openlifesci.org/).
+See the points below for specifications on how to contribute to or reuse content or code.

-### I discovered some interesting peer production features online that I would like to share.
+### Content: I discovered some interesting peer production features online that I would like to share.
 Can I contribute to this blog?
 Can I use the content of this blog for my own purposes?
 Yes!
-You are cordially invited to add your own blog posts about great peer production features you discovered online (here is a template for blog posts), to update or comment on existing articles.
+You can add your own blog posts about great peer production features you discovered online (here is a template for blog posts), to update or comment on existing articles.
 You are also free to reuse the content according to the CC-BY-SA licence (see **Licences***).

-### I am a developer.
+### Code: I am a developer.
 Can I adapt or use your template?
-You are cordially invited to improve the template of this Github pages/Jekyll template.
+Yes!
+You can improve the template of this Github pages/Jekyll template.
 Just send a pull request 😊 You are also free to reuse the code according to the CC-BY-SA/MIT licence (see **Licences**).

 ### Licences
 All **content** of this work is licensed under a